paolomonella/ursus/documentation.md

     	</choice>
     m</w>

-where that the grapheme ¯ is written over the graphemes 'sr' at the beginning of the wor (not over the final grapheme 'm'), and alphabetic meaning of the abbreviation is considered to be the alphabemes 's', 'p', 'i', 'r', 'i', 't', 'u'.
-As to the final grapheme 'm', it is not considered part of the abbreviation, so its alphabetical meaning is its standard one, that is the alphabeme 'm'.
+the grapheme ¯ is written over the graphemes 'sr' at the beginning of the word (not over the final grapheme 'm'), and the alphabemes 's', 'p', 'i', 'r', 'i', 't', 'u' are the alphabetic meaning of the whole abbreviation.
+As to the final grapheme 'm', it is not considered part of the abbreviation, so its alphabetical meaning is its standard one, i.e. the alphabeme 'm' (as encoded in the GToS).

-Abbreviation marks are not always written above another grapheme.
+Abbreviation marks are not always written *above* other graphemes.
 The grapheme that I'm encoding with the Unicode character ';', for example, is written on the right, after the final grapheme of a word (mostly 'q;' for 'que' and 'b;' for 'bus'):

     <w ana="duabus">dua
         <choice>